Search criteria

+Page 1.
 White herons – kōtuku

 A rare bird

 Kōtuku had mythical status for Māori because of their rarity and beauty.
-The epithet, ‘te kōtuku rerenga tahi’ (the white heron of a single flight) was given to distinguished guests who seldom visited.
+The epithet ‘te kōtuku rerenga tahi’ (the white heron of a single flight) was given to distinguished guests who seldom visited.

 Australian immigrants

-It is not known exactly when the only heronry in New Zealand – near Ōkarito in south Westland – became established, but it is presumed that a few hundred years ago a favourable wind carried some birds over from Australia.
-This sometimes still occurs: in the winter of 1957 about 150 trans-Tasman strays appeared in Northland, Waikato, the Bay of Plenty, Canterbury and Otago.
+It is not known exactly when the only heronry in New Zealand – near Ōkārito in south Westland – became established, but it is presumed that a few hundred years ago a favourable wind carried some birds over from Australia.
+This sometimes still occurs: in the winter of 2013 many trans-Tasman strays appeared throughout the country, forming small flocks of five to seven birds from Otago north to Hawke's Bay.

 The Waitangiroto colony

-White herons have not spread out to form new breeding colonies elsewhere, although they disperse widely during winter before returning to Waitangiroto to nest.
-Some birds scatter to northern estuaries; others may occasionally harass goldfish in city gardens, or be driven by winds as far as the Chathams or subantarctic islands.
+White herons have not spread out to form new breeding colonies elsewhere, although they disperse widely during winter before returning to Waitangiroto (near Ōkārito) to nest.
+Some birds scatter to northern estuaries; others may occasionally harass goldfish in city gardens, or be driven by winds as far as the Chathams or subantarctic islands (although these birds may come direct from Australia).
 Otherwise they feed mainly in estuaries on a diet of whitebait, small fish and eels, aquatic insects, shrimps, tadpoles and frogs.

 Māori had probably long known about the colony, set in dense forest alongside the sluggish Waitangiroto River.
 They captured individual kōtuku, but ensured that the total population remained viable.
 Birds were kept in cages and every few months one of the feathers was plucked for use as an adornment.